noraj/rawsec-cybersecurity-inventory/documentation/docs/user_guide/usage.md

 ## Navigable table of content

-Once you have chosen a main category, for example `Tools`, you will be able to choose a sub-category and navigate to it by clicking one.
+Once you have chosen a main category, for example `Tools`, you will be able to choose a sub-category and access it by clicking one.

 ![](https://i.imgur.com/SaEsud4.png)